dotelpenguin/enigma-touch-museum/README.md

 - Optionally add auto-start to `~/.bashrc`

 **During installation, you will be prompted to:**
-- Select a default museum mode (EN/DE, coded or on-the-fly)
+- Select a default museum mode (Encode/Decode - EN/DE)
 - Enable console auto-login (recommended for kiosk mode)
 - Add startup script to `~/.bashrc` (for auto-start on login)